scriptrdotio/howto/architecture/development_life_cycle.md

 ### Unit testing
 To use Jasmine for creating unit tests, all you need to do is to deploy the module into your account, which is very easy to achieve:

-- From you workspace, click the small arrow in the bottom left corner of the screen near +New Script then select "Install module"
+- From your workspace, click the small arrow in the bottom left corner of the screen near +New Script then select "Install module"

 ![install module](./install-module.PNG)